Nadal Eyes 23rd Major As Djokovic Gives Up On US Open - UrduPoint

 Since an abdomen injury forced him to hand Nick Kyrgios a walkover into the Wimbledon final, Nadal has played just once -- a first-up loss to Borna Coric in Cincinnati.

-"I need to move forward and just start to think about the energy that the crowd give me in New York," said Nadal, who has already captured two of the season's three Slams at the Australian and French Opens.

-"It's a very special place for me, and I enjoy it.
-There have been unforgettable moments there, and I'm going to try my very best every single day to be ready for that."
+"I take it very easy in the Cincinnati, too, in the practices.
+The match, I try my best without putting all the effort there on the serve," Nadal said.

+"I hope to be ready for the action.
+That's the only thing that I can say.

+"Taking care with the serve, being honest.
+But in general terms, yes, I am practicing at high level of intensity."
 Nadal has become accustomed to overcoming setbacks, winning a 14th French Open in June despite playing the whole tournament with pain-killing injections in his foot.

 An added incentive for Nadal is the opportunity to reclaim the world number one spot from defending champion Daniil Medvedev, the man he defeated in the 2019 final.